 3. Upon the reservation of new lands, where collection was being undertaken at the time of reservation and is not for commercial gain, a limited phasing-out period may apply (upon request).

-4. In parks other than nature reserves, the park authority may allow firewood collection:
+4. In parks other than nature reserves, NPWS may allow firewood collection:

 - have already been assessed for environmental impacts (including consideration of key threatening processes, and